mem48/geocompr/main.md

 ```

 <div class="figure" style="text-align: center">
-preserve4e65cfec1d156910
+preservedffeb1a260e21a75
 <p class="caption">(\#fig:interactive)World at night imagery from NASA overlaid by the authors' approximate home locations to illustrate interactive mapping with R.</p>
 </div>

-It would be difficult to produce Figure \@ref(fig:interactive) with only 4 lines of code in another language, let alone embed the results in an interactive html page (the interactive version can be viewed at [bookdown.org/robinlovelace/geocompr/intro.html](https://bookdown.org/robinlovelace/geocompr/intro.html)), illustrating R's flexibility and power.
+It would be difficult to produce Figure \@ref(fig:interactive) with only 4 lines of code in another language, let alone embed the results in an interactive html page (the interactive version can be viewed at [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr/intro.html)), illustrating R's flexibility.

 <!-- Other reasons for using R for geocompuation include: -->